-Lived Experience Gatekeeper training – a pilot will be conducted in two LHD regions, Hunter New England and Western NSW, to build the capacity of community members with a lived experience of suicide to become community ‘TouchPoints’ trainers able to deliver the lived experience designed and delivered gatekeeper workshop.
-Roses in the Ocean is working with key organisations in each LHD to identify local trainers, deliver the TouchPoints Train the Trainer and a series of workshops to provide further on the job training.
-Local trainers will then deliver additional TouchPoints workshops in the region over the following nine months.
+Lived Experience ‘Lifekeeper’ training – a pilot is being conducted in two LHD regions, Hunter New England and Western NSW, to build the capacity of community members with a lived experience of suicide to become community ‘TouchPoints’ trainers able to deliver the lived experience designed and delivered lifekeeper workshop.
+Roses in the Ocean has worked with key organisations in each LHD to identify local trainers, deliver the TouchPoints Train the Trainer and a series of workshops to provide further on the job training.
+Local trainers will then deliver additional TouchPoints workshops in the region over the following months through to June 2021.
 Each LHD will receive a total of twelve TouchPoints workshops during the pilot.
 The licensing model is designed to build capacity and sustainability within community.

 We understand that all LHDs are incredibly busy across numerous Towards Zero Suicides initiatives.
 Roses in the Ocean is here to assist in whatever way we can add value to your work.